daviddcs/nsst/Docs/ACO/ACO.md

 ## Tanker Operations
 All AAR tracks are flown at ,500FT.
 Exercise caution when rejoining with a tanker operating within an MRR.
 IMC rejoins must be performed under radar control.

+## Killboxes
+Two set's of killboxes are currently in effect.
+- Letter Number Box (X9)
+- Letter Letter Box (XX)

+X9 boxes measure 20x18nm (HxW) and are available in the navigation database with a centre-grid reference.
+XX boxes measure 30x27nm (HxW) these are available on the planning map as an overlay.

+---
 #### [BACK TO INDEX](https://daviddcs.github.io/nsst/)